camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 }
 ```
 ---
 ### POST /api/Reaction/_getReactionsForPost

-**Description:** Retrieves all reactions associated with a specific post.
+**Description:** Retrieves all reactions for a specific post.

 **Requirements:**
-- true
+- None.
+This query can always be performed.

 **Effects:**
-- returns the set of all Reaction entities where reaction.post == post
+- Returns the set of all reaction entities associated with the specified post.

 **Request Body:**
 ```json